2021 anti-LGBTQ riots in Georgia: Protest response

-On 6 July Zurab Girchi Zaparidze, a libertarian politician and head of Girchi - More Freedom party, who recently split from the New Political Center - Girchi following the child porn scandal, went live on Facebook, calling counter-protesters on July 5 "dickheads" and announcing the rally against those groups.
+On 6 July Zurab Girchi Zaparidze, a libertarian politician and head of Girchi - More Freedom party, announced the plans to protest against the attack on Tbilisi Pride.
 Some opposition parties responded to Japaridze's initiative and gathered to a protest in front of the Georgian Parliament, where they unfurled the Rainbow Flag in front of the cross erected a day before.
 The counter-protests were organized in response, and by the late evening, the counter-protesters reclaimed the scene.
 The groups headed by Zurab Makharadze proceeded to once again tear down and burn the European Union flag.
-A day later, Speaker of the Georgian Parliament visited the location and raised the EU flag on the building once again, stating that its removal was unacceptable.
+A day later, Speaker of the Georgian Parliament Kakha Kuchava visited the location and reinstated the EU flag on the building, stating that its removal was unacceptable.

-After the passing away of Lekso Lashkarava, a new protest was announced on 11 July, demanding that the Prime Minister Garibashvili and his government take responsibility for the events and resign.
+After the death of Lekso Lashkarava, a new protest was announced on 11 July, demanding that the Prime Minister Garibashvili and his government take responsibility for the events and resign.
 The protesters requested immediate resignation of the Prime Minister of Georgia Irakli Garibashvili and the Minister of Internal Affairs of Georgia Vakhtang Gomelauri and launching criminal investigation against "organizers of violence".
-Basil Kobakhidze, a former press secretary of the Georgian Orthodox Church who was suspended for insulting and mocking at the Church and the priests, on Mtavari Arkhi, a TV company which also joined the protests, demanded jailing of the 88 years old Georgian Patriarch, bishop Shio Mujiri and other priests along with Irakli Garibashvili because they supposedly encouraged violence.
+Basil Kobakhidze, a former press secretary of the Georgian Orthodox Church, demanded the jailing of the 88 years old Georgian Patriarch Ilia II, bishop Shio Mujiri and other priests along with Irakli Garibashvili because they supposedly encouraged violence.

 On 12 July, PM Garibashvili categorically ruled out that he would resign.
 He dismissed the demands of protesters as "anti-state, anti-church and anti-national", and perpetuated claims that the "radical opposition" was guilty of a widespread conspiracy to exploit the pride parade for their political aims by turning it into anti-government protests and creating chaos, citing involvement of the Shame Movement in the March of Dignity as an evidence.
-The PM also stated that 95% of the Georgian population opposes the Pride parade and that he was obliged to obey them.
+The PM also cited the polls which showed that the 95% of the Georgian population opposed the Pride parade and said that he was obliged to obey them.
 On top of that, the PM said that "the only parade I know, that will be held in our country, is that of our army" and proclaimed that "minorities will no longer decide the fate of the majority in this country".

 On the evening of 12 July, after having protested at the Parliament Building first, the demonstrators gathered around the Georgian Dream headquarters.
 12 protesters were detained on the spot, including Irakli Absandze, a prominent journalist of Georgian Public Broadcasting, a state controlled media.
-The arrest happened after the protesters hurled eggs towards the building and tried to use spray red paint to signify the blood.
+The arrest happened after the protesters hurled eggs towards the building and tried to spray red paint to signify the blood.